medialab/xan/README.md

         Returns the approximate cardinality of the set of values returned by given expression using the HyperLogLog+ algorithm.

+    - approx_quantile(<expr>,  p) -> number
+        Returns an approximation of the desired quantile of values returned by given expression using t-digests.

     - argmin(<expr>,  <expr>?) -> any
         Return the index of the row where the first expression is minimized, or the result of the second expression where the first expression is minimized.